0xTdesign/CryptoBlog/posts/The-Holy-Grail-of-Shitcoin-Rules.md

 - Feel the vibe of the TG chat, are there only clowns talking to each other with no similar groups?
 RED FLAG

 11. Slow team or locked TG for to long.
-12. If its a reward token and they slow to setup calls or inactive in chat it's probably a tax farm
+12. If the team is slow to setup calls or inactive in chat it's probably a tax farm

 ## PLAY THE GAME